How to Make WWWow with

 In both cases, the selection of free options is quite limited, but for merchants just beginning their journey and on a budget that would be a suitable choice.

-But at BigCommerce, these templates have substyles, so in fact every free theme comes in a few variations.
+But at BigCommerce, these templates have substyles, so every free theme comes in a few variations.

 On the other hand, Shopify’s free themes differ from each other more significantly, so the shop owner choosing a free template may distinguish themselves more from the competition.